mwsu-csmp/it-policy/lab_security_policy.md

 * Food, Drink and Tobacco are not allowed in the lab.
 *	Secure your user name and password to prevent unauthorized use of the software/data.
 *	Change passwords as per university policy.
-Avoid using your name, your family member's name or friend's name or a password that can easily be guessed.
+Avoid using your name, your family member's name or friend's name or a password that can eaily be guessed.
 *	Do not engage in any activity that is an attempt to gain unauthorized access to privileged areas such as secure networks or crack encryption code.
 *	Users are prohibited from loading any system without approval from the system administrator.
 All unauthorized software will be deleted.
 * **Protect your security** : Log off the computer before leaving the computer lab. *Do not leave terminals unattended without logging out.
 If a terminal is found that is not logged out you make user name and password available for unauthorized use.
 As a result, you are responsible for any damage and loss or data.*